nextgis/qgis_cswclient/docs/howto.rst

 The 'Search' tab allows the user to query Catalogue Services for data and services, set various search parameters and view results.

-.. note:: When using the 'Search' tab, MetaSearch always queries the selected
-          Catalogue Service entry in the 'Services' tab.

 The following search parameters are available:

 - *Keywords*: free text search keywords
-- *Records*: the number of records to return when searching.
-Default is 10 records
+- *From*: the Catalogue Service to perform the query against
 - *Bounding box*: the spatial area of interest to filter on.
 The default bounding box is the map view / canvas.
 Click 'Set global' to do a global search, or enter custom values as desired
+- *Records*: the number of records to return when searching.
+Default is 10 records

-Clicking the 'Search' button will search the Metadata Catalogue.
+Clicking the 'Search' button will search the selected Metadata Catalogue.
 Search results are displayed in a list and are sortable by clicking on the column title.
-You can navigate through search results with the direction buttons below the search results.
+You can navigate through search results with the directional buttons below the search results.
+Clicking the 'View search results as XML' button opens a window with the service response in raw XML format.

 Clicking a result will show the record's abstract in the 'Abstract' window and provides the following options: